floragunncom/search-guard-docs/_content/_docs_signals/rest_api_watch_search.md

 ## Endpoint

 ```
-GET /_signals/watch/_search
+GET /_signals/watch/{tenant_id}/_search
 ```

 ```
-POST /_signals/watch/_search
+POST /_signals/watch/{tenant_id}/_search
 ```

-Searches for watches.
+Searches for watches stored for the specified tenant.
 Search criteria and options can be specified in a manner similar to the Elasticsearch document search REST API.

 Both the GET and the POST HTTP method can be used with the same effect.

+## Path Parameters

+**{tenant_id}** The Signals tenant to be used.
+Specify `_main` to select the default tenant.
+If multi tenancy is disabled, `_main` is the only possible value.

 ## Query Parameters